PetroTal Corp. Executes Share Buyback Program - TipRanks.com

 More about PetroTal Corp

-PetroTal Corp. is a publicly traded oil and gas development and production company based in Calgary, Alberta, with a focus on developing oil assets in Peru.
-The company holds a 100% working interest in the Bretana oil field in Peru’s Block 95 and became the largest crude oil producer in Peru in early 2022.
-PetroTal is committed to community-sensitive energy production and is led by a management team with extensive experience in oil exploration and development in Peru.
+PetroTal Corp. is a publicly traded oil and gas development and production company based in Calgary, Alberta.
+It focuses on developing oil assets in Peru, with its flagship project being the Bretana oil field in Peru’s Block 95.
+The company became the largest crude oil producer in Peru in early 2022 and is committed to community-sensitive energy production.

 See more insights into TAL stock on TipRanks’ Stock Analysis page.